fochoa8/IIS-Certificate-By-Request/README.md

 ``openssl genrsa -camellia256 -f4 -out .\ca.key 16384``

-This is an alternative to randomize further on AES 256, but You would have to generate a random file, then shred it, this can be used for partial information shown, so unless You do not plan on shredding the file, then use the command above rather.
+This is an alternative to randomize further on AES 256, but You would have to generate a random file, then shred it.

 ``openssl genrsa -aes256 -f4 -rand .\.cargo\bin\cargo.exe -out .\ca.key 16384``

+The command above if You do not plan on shredding the file, then do not issue that command, since it can be used for partial recovery.

+My command is 16384 bits with RSA algorithm, and the encryption method is AES 256, the hash sum is SHA3 384.
+TLS_RSA_AES_256_SHA384, in it's version 1.3

+By using openssl.cnf in it's default version.

+You are safe with 4098 at least, 8192 bits is already the double, and 16384 the triple.

+``openssl genrsa -aes256 -f4 -out .\ca.key 4096``

+``openssl genrsa -aes256 -f4 -out .\ca.key 8192``

+``openssl genrsa -aes256 -f4 -out .\ca.key 16384``

 ![image](https://github.com/user-attachments/assets/c3947d67-7c76-4fea-83bf-11b77f3c7810)